Abhishek4613/JavaScript/2.Fundamentals of JavaScript/A.Fundamentals of JavaScript Part A.md

 - **Multiline Strings**: Template literals allows multiline strings.

-- **Interpolation**: With template literals we can easely interpolate variables and expressions into strings.
+- **Interpolation**: With template literals we can easily interpolate variables and expressions into strings.

 - **Expression Substitution**: Template literals allow expressions in strings.